gritzko/swarm-ron-docs/README.md

 The core contribution of the Swarm protocol is its *practicality* in regard to various trade-offs.
 For example, it is possible to implement a CRDT-based database literally, along the definitions, but that will hardly be practical.
-Swarm arranges primitives in a way to make metadata overhead acceptable, a known hurdle in CRDT-based solutions.
+Swarm arranges primitives in a way to make metadata overhead acceptable, which is a known hurdle with CRDT-based solutions.
 In particular, Swarm avoids the *explicit* use of version vectors.
 Those turn untenable when every client device runs its own replica.

-Swarm [op format](op.md) is made lightweight enough to fit the limitations of a key-value storage.
+Swarm [op format](op.md) is made simple enough to fit the limitations of a key-value storage.
-It also keep the overhead low for op-chatty applications.
+It keeps the overhead low for op-chatty applications.
 For example, realtime collaborative text editors are likely to create one op for one keystroke.

 A good entry point to start studying the Swarm protocol is its [subscription handshakes](handshake.md).